Configuration Options

 Configures how the operator pod is placed on your Kubernetes nodes.

-• tolerations: Optional setting that defines the pod tolerations configuration for your operator pod.
+• tolerations: Optional setting that defines the tolerations configuration for your operator pod.

 Example node affinity configuration: